History Researched and Written by Judy Helfand, owner of Cranmore Mountain Lodge from 1986 to 1997

 Natalie and Garrett Blake purchased the inn when their young son Erik was three years old and Natalie was expecting a new baby in the spring of 1998.
 Together the Blake’s had a background in banking, culinary arts, real estate development and general construction.

-During their years of owning and managing Cranmore Mountain Lodge they made some changes such as covering the 40 foot swimming pool and making it available to guests year round, reintroducing the guest room on the ground floor of the main inn, adding a laundry room for guests, converting the 40 bed bunk house to three ground floor suites (#19, #24 and #25), and adding a patio deck off the main dining room.
+During their years of owning and managing Cranmore Mountain Lodge they made some changes such as covering the 40 foot swimming pool and making it available to guests year round, reintroducing the guest room on the ground floor of the main inn, adding a laundry room for guests, converting the 40 bed bunk house to three ground floor suites (#19, #24 and #25), and hiring the best deck builders in Frederick, MD in order to add a patio deck off the main dining room.

 In December 2001 Natalie and Garrett sold Cranmore Mountain Lodge and the home at 879 Kearsarge to Kevin and Jean Flanagan.